A note on set-theoretic solutions of the Yang-Baxter equation: introduction

 Let $A$ be a left brace and $a\in A$, then we denote $a^{1}=a$ and for $i>1$ we denote $a^{i+1}=a\cdot a^{i}$.
 Our next result is related to Theorem $1$ from \cite{smok7}. \begin{theorem} Let $A$ be a finite left brace; then the adjoint group $A^{\circ }$ is nilpotent if and only if there is a number $m$ such that $a^{m}=0$ for every $a\in A$.
 Moreover, if $a,b\in A$ are elements of distinct Sylow's subgroups of the additive group of $A$, then $(a+b)^{n}=0$ for some $n$ implies $a\cdot b=b\cdot a=0$. \end{theorem} In \cite{gvend} Guarnieri and Vendramin posed several interesting conjectures.
 Conjecture $6.4$ states that if $p<q$ are prime numbers and $p$ doesn't divide $q-1$, then the number of not isomorphic left braces of order $p^{2}q$ is $4$; notice that then $q$ doesn't divide $p^{2}-1=(p-1)(p+1)$; so if $A_{p}$, $A_{q}$ are the Sylow's subgroup of the additive group of a brace $A$ of such cardinality $p^{2}q$ then $A_{p}\cdot A_{q}=0$ and $A_{q}\cdot A_{p}=0$ by Theorem \ref{pierwsza}.
 Therefore, $A$ is a direct sum of braces of order $p^{2}$ and $q$, and the truth of Conjecture $6.4$ follows from \cite{B3}, where it was shown that there are exactly $4$ nonisomorphic braces of order $p^{2}$.
 We notice that since groups of some cardinalities are nilpotent it is also possible to use Theorem $1$ from \cite{smok7}, which asserts that a brace whose adjoint group is nilpotent is a direct sum of the braces which are Sylow's subgroups of its additive group.

 Let $k$ be a field.
 In analogy with $k$-algebras, Catino and Rizzo \cite{cr} introduced braces whose additive groups are $k$-vector spaces such that $(\alpha a)\cdot b=\alpha (a\cdot b)$, for $\alpha \in K$.
 Rump called such braces $k-linear$ or $k$-braces; Catino and Rizzo called them circle algebras.
-In our next result we consider a similar property for left braces. \begin{theorem} Let $A$ be a finite left brace such that the cardinality of $A$ is an odd number.
-If $(-a)\cdot b=-(a\cdot b)$ for every $a,b\in A$ then $A$ is a nilpotent ring. \end{theorem} For some related results see the references \cite{jain}--\cite{v}.
+In our next result we consider a similar property for left braces. \begin{theorem} Let $A$ be a left brace whose additive group has no elements of order $2$.
+If $(-a)\cdot b=-(a\cdot b)$ for every $a,b\in A$, then $A$ is a two-sided brace, and hence a Jacobson radical ring.
+Furthermore, if $A$ is finite, then $A$ is a nilpotent ring. \end{theorem} For some related results see the references \cite{jain}--\cite{v}.